danangineer/asterix-danang/README.md

 # Asterix-Danang

-This repository is meant to be a template for building your own custom [bootc](https://github.com/bootc-dev/bootc) image.
-This template is the recommended way to make customizations to any image published by the Universal Blue Project.
+This repository is for my own custom [bootc](https://github.com/bootc-dev/bootc) image.
+It is an adjusted respin of Aurora KDE.
 # Community

 If you have questions about this template after following the instructions, try the following spaces: